RedisGraph/RedisGraph/docs/commands.md

 (me {name:'swilly'})-[:visited]->(c:country)<-[:visited]-(friend)<-[:friends_with]-({name:'swilly'})
 ```

-Here we're interested in knowing which of my friends have visited at least one country i've been to.
+Here we're interested in knowing which of my friends have visited at least one country I've been to.

 #### WHERE

-This clause is not mandatory, but in order to filter results you can define predicates of two kinds:
+This clause is not mandatory, but if you want to filter results, you can define two kinds of predicates:

-1.Compare against constant value: `alias.property operation value`
+1.Compare against constant value: `alias.property operation value`,
-where `value` is a primitive type: numeric or a string.
+where `value` is a primitive type: numeric or string.

-2.Compare between nodes properties: `alias.property operation alias.property`
+2.Compare between node properties: `alias.property operation alias.property`

 Supported operations: